Here is some information on organising your wedding in Monmouthshire.

 At your appointment you will need to bring:

-If you have been divorced in a foreign country, we will need to see the original documents issued by that country.
+- If you have been divorced in a foreign country, we will need to see the original documents issued by that country.
 If those documents are in a foreign language, we will need to see an English translation.
-If the other country has issued no documents, we will tell you what we can accept as proof of a divorce
+If the other country has issued no documents, we will tell you what we can accept as proof of a divorce.
+There will be an additional fee (of up to £75) if you have foreign divorce papers.

 If you have already married each other in a foreign country, you will only need to marry here if you think that the previous marriage was not legal.